AngelasGH/IT120_HappyLife/README.md

     Don't forget to install pillow "pip install pillow" You should login to the admin before using the website.
+    In loging in use  username: AngelasGH password: 040101

+    If you want to create a new superuser:
+        1. perform 'python manage.py createsuperuser'
+        2. After you create superuser, inside STORE goto Customers
-    In loging in use  username: AngelasGH password: 040101 You cannot perform CRUD if you are an Anonymous User.
+        3. Then ADD CUSTOMER (this is to officially use the store as a customer) You cannot perform CRUD if you are an Anonymous User.

     If you have question just contact me with the ff.